apurvanandan1997/usb_plug_mod_ber/README.md

 #### Compilation:

-You need to run make command in the root folder of this project to generate programming files ( *.bit) for MachXO2 and Zynq XC7020.
+You need to run make command in the root folder of this project to generate programming files ( *.bit) for MachXO2 and Zynq XC7020 and the compiled C++ output.

 ```
 $ make
 ```
+##### Bugfix
 ```
 mkdir ./build/ && cp ./cfg/machxo2.prj ./build/
 synpwrap -prj "./build/machxo2.prj"